“Are you a professional owner-operator or just moving your own stuff?“

 These are just two examples, not all states have an essential services breakdown and for some, the list is rolled into a larger executive order.

 Unfortunately, the COVID-19 situation is still quite fluid.
 We encourage all transporters to use their best judgment when transporting shipments and research the applicable local and state rules before hitting the road.
-Please practice patience when entering potential virus hot spots.
+Please practice patience when entering potential COVID-19 hot spots.
 Above all else, the common goal for everyone during these trying times is to work together towards maintaining everyone’s safety.